by Kitty Nash

 - The receipts were placed (all together) (altogether) in the drawer.

-- I hate being (all together) (altogether) wrong.
+- He is fundamentally and (all together) (altogether) wrong.

 - Finally, I can say that I am (all together) (altogether) finished.